Beatlemania Hamburg

-Beatlemania Hamburg was a museum in Hamburg, Germany devoted to the Beatles.
+Beatlemania Hamburg was a museum in Hamburg, Germany, devoted to the Beatles.

 The museum opened in May 2009 conceived as a "Beatles experience".
-It was located in the St. Pauli district, near the Beatles-Platz and the Große Freiheit, location of the clubs in which the Beatles played during their formative Hamburg period in the early 1960s.
+It was located in the St. Pauli district, near the Beatles-Platz and the Große Freiheit, where they played in their formative Hamburg period in the early 1960s.
+It closed for lack of interest on 30 June 2012.

-A large model of a Yellow Submarine hung above the entrance.
-The museum itself spanned five floors and contained 11 rooms, each with a different theme.
-The history of The Beatles from their Hamburg period to their break-up was displayed through a mixture of original exhibits, interactive features and fan memorabilia, as well as a reconstruction of the Große Freiheit street in 1960s style.
+A large model of a yellow submarine hung above the entrance.
+The museum spanned five floors and eleve themed rooms.
+The history of the Beatles from their Hamburg period to their break-up was displayed through a mixture of original exhibits, interactive features and fan memorabilia, as well as a reconstruction of the Große Freiheit street in 1960s style.

-Closing

-The museum closed the doors on 30 June 2012 "due to lack of interest".